Earliest information: <1470

 Common rights; quit rent 10d.

 1470 Helme -> Drew -> Elston -> Became a tavern called "The King's Head" in 1557.
 Destroyed by fire c.1609, after which it amalgamated with 12 Bridge Street, and carried on trading until c.1700.
+Along with 12 Bridge Street, it was rebuilt c1705 and again c1780.
 In residential ownership for 100 years until it became the wharfinger's house when the canal opened.
 Wooldridge's builders closed in 1967.

 Description of Property: